-There are three basic formats that can be used to write a resume.
+Three basic formats can be used to write a resume.
 Your choice of format should be determined by your qualifications and experiences, as some formats highlight a part of your resume more than others.
 They are;

 - Combination format.
-This sort of format generally emphasizes transferable skills and is mostly used by experienced professionals.
-However, this type of format isn’t regular and it isn’t advisable for entry-level candidates to use.
+This format generally emphasizes transferable skills and is mostly used by experienced professionals.
+However, this type of format isn’t regular, and it isn’t advisable for entry-level candidates to use.
 A combination resume, as the name implies, tries to combine the benefits of a reverse-chronological resume and a functional one.
 It highlights both skills and job history.
-This resume style, as earlier stated, is used by people who have a high level of both skills and extensive job experience.
-However, combination resumes can be long and tedious to go through.
+This resume style, as earlier stated, is used by people with a high level of both skills and extensive job experience.
+However, a combination of resumes can be long and tedious to go through.

 STEP 2– What information do you want to include?

 When writing a resume, one of the biggest problems is what sort of information to include.
 Here are some things that should absolutely be included in a resume.

 - Contact information is one thing you should never forget to include in a resume.
 Your name, email address, LinkedIn URL, and phone number are absolute musts to include.
 Anything that doesn’t expressly fall under this is a stretch and should ideally be withheld except expressly asked for.

 - If you are applying for a high-level job or a juicy position, it is possible that employers would not have time to spend looking through your resume so it is important for you to have a proper summary.
 A professional heading or summary is very important, as it is likely to get more attention as it is at the very top of your resume.
 Summarizing your important (and relevant) qualifications and accomplishments can help give your employer an early feel of the deal they are getting by hiring you.